Andrew Puzder: Advertisements

 Under Puzder, CKE launched a long-running ad campaign for Carl's Jr. and Hardee's showing thin, scantily dressed female celebrities eating large hamburgers.
 They began with a 2005 ad featuring Paris Hilton eating a burger while wearing a bikini and washing a car.
 Other notable commercials included 2009 spots featuringTop Chefs Padma Lakshmi and Kim Kardashian.
 A 2012 ad starred Kate Upton stripping down while eating a burger in the back of a vintage car.
-In 2016, Hardee's ran a suggestive ad for its “bacon three-way” burger, in which 3 women--models Genevieve Morton and Emily Sears, and Playboy Playmate Elena Belle--struck seductive poses as they fed bacon to one another.
-Puzder defended the CKE advertisements saying “We saved the company with those ads, we saved a lot of jobs,” and “I like beautiful women eating burgers in bikinis.
-I think it’s very American.
+In 2016, Hardee's ran a suggestive ad for its "bacon three-way" burger, in which 3 women--models Genevieve Morton and Emily Sears, and Playboy Playmate Elena Belle--struck seductive poses as they fed bacon to one another.
+Puzder defended the CKE advertisements saying "We saved the company with those ads, we saved a lot of jobs," and "I like beautiful women eating burgers in bikinis.
+I think it's very American.
 I used to hear, brands take on the personality of the CEO.
-And I rarely thought that was true, but I think this one, in this case, it kind of did take on my personality.”
+And I rarely thought that was true, but I think this one, in this case, it kind of did take on my personality."
 After Puzder left CKE in 2017, the corporation announced it was retiring its sexy ad campaign and replacing it with "food-centered" advertising.

 Media appearances

 Puzder is a frequent author on economic and legal issues in periodicals such as The Wall Street Journal, Forbes, Real Clear Politics, CNBC online, National Review, The Hill, Politico, and the Orange County Register.
 He has been a guest on business news programs including Your World with Neil Cavuto, Varney & Co., Mornings with Maria, The O'Reilly Factor with Bill O'Reilly, Mad Money with Jim Cramer, Fast Money, Power Lunch, Lou Dobbs Tonight, and Squawk on the Street.
+He was the interviewee on Tucker Carlson Today's 2023 episode Burgers to Billions.
 He has co-hosted both Varney & Co. and Squawk on the Street.
 He is also a frequent speaker at colleges, universities, and other venues on economic issues and the impact of government regulations on corporations.

 In 2010, Puzder and David Newton co-wrote the book Job Creation: How It Really Works and Why Government Doesn't Understand It.
 In the book, Puzder and Newton sharply criticize trade unions and argue in favor of deregulation, tax cuts, government spending cuts, and an increase in domestic oil production.

-In 2018, Puzder wrote the book The Capitalist Comeback: The Trump Boom and the Left’s Plot to Stop It.
+In 2018, Puzder wrote the book The Capitalist Comeback: The Trump Boom and the Left's Plot to Stop It.
 In the book, Puzder discusses how Donald Trump's presidency has impacted the U.S. economy.